EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/05_secondary-indices.md

   using get_by_last_name_action = action_wrapper<"getbylastname"_n, &kv_addr_book::getbylastname>;
 ```

-And define the action in the `addressbook.cpp` as follows:
+Then define the action in the `addressbook.cpp` as follows:

 ```cpp
 // retrieves list of persons with the same last name